-Collecting Salamanders
+Observing Salamanders

-Since terrestrial salamanders generally are active at night, they can often be observed during the day by flipping over logs, rocks, and other debris.
+Since terrestrial salamanders generally are active at night, they are best observed using a headlamp or flashlight.
+Although it is important to exhibit caution when actively searching, salamanders can often be observed during the day by flipping over logs, rocks, and other debris.
 It is important to return all logs, rocks, and other debris that are flipped back to their original position so animals can continue to use them for shelter.
-Aquatic salamanders can sometimes be found by carefully turning rocks on the stream bottom.
+Aquatic salamanders can sometimes be found by carefully turning rocks on the stream bottom, or with seines or minnow traps.
 Salamanders typically are more active on rainy nights.